huseyindeniz/oar.apps.webspa/README.md

 - Dockerized

 ## TODOs
+- Create a basic create-react-app -> DONE
+- Create a branching strategy -> DONE
+- Create a environment management infra -> DONE
+- Create the CI/CD actions -> defined but not added yet
+- Create teams and their workflows -> DONE
 - Decide and configure the unit testing structure for the app.
-The code coverage of the unit tests should be at least 80%.
+The code coverage of the unit tests should be at least 80%. ->

 ## Note
 I'm trying to establish a whole workflow for a microservices project.
 That's why I prepared the following workflows.
 But, I'm the only developer who is working on this project currently :)